MPDADDY/portfolio/README.md

 # 📖 [Portfolio] <a name="mobile version of the portfolio project"></a>

-> This is a mobile version of the portfolio project.
+>This is a mobile version of the portfolio project.

-**[Portfolio]** is a a project that is self as well as collaborated by Anold and Denyse.
+**[Portfolio]** Project contains more information about the author projects the other has done.

 ## 🛠 Built With <a name="HTML/CSS"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> This project was done using the html/css languages.
+This project is build using html and css.
 <!--
 <details>
   <summary>Client</summary>